-Course Number COURSE TITLE CLOCK HOURS
+COURSE NUMBER COURSE TITLE CLOCK HOURS

-Major Requir CNA 101 ements Fundamentals of Patient Care 120
+Major Requirements CNA 101 Fundamentals of Patient Care 120

-TOTAL PROG RAM CLOCK HOURS 120
+TOTAL PROGRAM CLOCK HOURS 120

 HOW TO READ A COURSE DESCRIPTION

 ACC: Accounting

 ACC 110 Principles of Financial Accounting

 If accounting is the language of business, then this is where you learn how to speak it!
 Coverage of basic financial accounting concepts, including accounting cycle and recording and presenting data through formal financial statements, is presented.
 An emphasis is placed on application of financial accounting concepts to business activities and usage of information technology in accounting and operations support.
 This course may be taken online or face to face.
 Prerequisite(s): None.